Pre-Existing Conditions Aggravated by a Car Accident

 The Eggshell Skull Rule

 One important rule of law in personal injury claims is called the “eggshell skull rule.”
-This rule states that the condition of the victim (or how frail they are) is not a valid defense against a personal injury claim.
-This means that if you have a pre-existing condition that was aggravated by a car accident and another party was deemed to be at fault, they would not be able to claim as a defense that your pre-existing condition made you more likely to be injured.
-This also means that a defendant is potentially liable for all damages arising from an accident, even though they had no prior knowledge of your pre-existing condition.
+According to the Legal Information Institute, the eggshell skull rule, also called the “thin skull rule”, states that the condition of victims (or how frail they are) is not a valid defense against a personal injury claim.
+This means that if you have a pre-existing condition that was aggravated by a car accident and another party was deemed to be at fault, that party would not be able to claim as a defense that your pre-existing condition made you more likely to be injured.
+This also means that a defendant is potentially liable for all damages arising from an accident, even though they have no prior knowledge of your pre-existing condition.

 What Damages Are Available to You?

 You cannot pursue damages for pre-existing conditions or other conditions not affected by an accident.
 However, if you were in an accident and your pre-existing conditions were aggravated by that accident, then you may be able to pursue damages.
-You must ensure that you are bringing your claim within the proper timeframe.
-In the state of Minnesota, under Minnesota Statutes section 541.07, the statute of limitations is two years.
-In Wisconsin, under Wisconsin Statutes section 893.54 the statute of limitations is three years.
+The financial damages you could receive for your aggravated injuries are similar to what you could receive with any personal injury lawsuit damages, including:

-• Damages related to the loss of ability to enjoy life.
+• Damages related to the loss of the ability to enjoy life.

 Whether you are successful in a personal injury claim that involves a pre-existing condition that has been aggravated by an accident depends on many factors.
 The facts of the case and how the crash occurred will be important in determining fault.
 In addition, your injuries both before and after the crash (i.e., the severity, recovery times, and treatments) will be scrutinized heavily.